apache/airflow/docs/concepts.rst

 It is also possible to override the ``orm_deserialize_value`` method which is used for deserialization when recreating ORM XCom object.
-By default this method will use ``BaseXCom.orm_deserialize_value`` which returns the value stored in Airflow metadatabase.
+By default this method will use ``BaseXCom.orm_deserialize_value`` which returns the value stored in Airflow database.
 In this way Airflow is avoiding unnecessary requests that may occur in custom ``deserialize`` methods of custom XCom backend.

 See :doc:`modules_management` for details on how Python and Airflow manage modules.